 The Clay Center for the Arts & Sciences invites guests to foster their exploration of the arts and sciences.
 Museum hours will run Tuesday – Saturday from 10:00 AM – 5:00 PM and Sunday from 12:00 PM – 5:00 PM.
 Reservations are not required.

 Vaccinated or not, wearing masks is strongly recommended while at the Clay Center.
-Due to increasing spread of COVID19, we urge you to properly wear a mask regardless if you are vaccinated or not.
+We urge you to properly wear a mask regardless if you are vaccinated or not.
 We take your safety and that of our staff very seriously.

 Nothing is more important than the health and safety of our guests and team.
 As a science center, the Clay Center acutely understands the importance of maintaining a healthy and safe environment and the science behind COVID-19 transmission and prevention.
 Clay Center leadership made a decision early in the COVID-19 crisis to only reopen to the public when it was safe to do so.
 The Clay Center has closely aligned its reopening protocols with Governor Justice’s West Virginia Strong – The Comeback guidelines.
 We have carefully instituted new health and safety protocols within the Center and implemented ways for the Center Team and guests to be together, while ensuring social distancing.